clone206/I-Sabre-K2M/INSTALL.md

 Clone next to this folder.
 Follow instructions for building and installing the kernel.
 Reboot.

+If necessary, remove the version of the i-sabre-codec from the modules directory that was created above, as it may have a different name, and may conflict with the one we want for this driver.

 ## Driver Install

 ### 1. Pull driver source files